cbass2404/wctrl-auto-ab-detent-ratio/README.md

 The repo keeps the plain unversioned names; the suffix is applied on the way out.

-Each version installs into its **own folder**, and installing removes every other version and its hook — two hooks loaded at once would fire every event twice.
+Each version installs into its **own folder**, and installing removes every other version and its hook, two hooks loaded at once would fire every event twice.
 Only one thing is carried across an upgrade:

 ```